RoslawSzaybo/dipolar-ions/README.md

 ### The first problem:
 I was trying to figure out how much time does it take the MKL to diagonalise a Hermitian matirx.
-So I was running the an edited verion of the cheev on larger and larger matrices.
+So I was running an edited version of the `cheev` example on larger and larger matrices.
 At the matrix size 1021 the segmentiation fault occured.

-To make the code run, I didn't change anything.
-All I did was just to move the code to the plgrid cluster and there all was working good.
+However it was not a problem for cluster, that was only present on my pc.

 The problem got resolved automatically as soon as I have changed the variable handling i.e. in the original version the size of a matrix is stored in `#define N xxx`, which is fortran-alike.
 I have changed it, so that